m-ashry-eg/SAA-C03/notes/README.md

   - ##### Strong Consistency

-    - With strong consistency, a read operation returns the most-up-to-date data.
+    - **Description**: With strong consistency, a read operation returns the most-up-to-date data.
 This means that after a write operation is acknowledged, any subsequent read operation will reflect the updated data.

-    - Strong consistency ensures that all operations are guaranteed to see the latest write.
+    - **Guaranteed Latest Write**: Strong consistency ensures that all operations are guaranteed to see the latest write.
 It provides a linearizable ordering of operations.

-    - To achieve strong consistency, you can use the ‘ConsistentRead’ parameter in your read request.
+    - **Parameter Usage**: To achieve strong consistency, you can use the ‘ConsistentRead’ parameter in your read request.

-    - Suitable for applications where the most up-to-date data is crucial.
+    - **Use Cases**: Suitable for applications where the most up-to-date data is crucial.
 For example, in a financial application, you might need to ensure that you’re working with the latest transition data.

-    - Offers a higher level of data consistency, but may have latency compared to eventual consistency.
+    - **Latency Consideration**: Offers a higher level of data consistency, but may have latency compared to eventual consistency.

   - ##### Eventual Consistency

-    - With eventual consistency, a read operation might not reflect the most recent write.
+    - **Description**: With eventual consistency, a read operation might not reflect the most recent write.
 Instead, it guarantees that, given enough time, all replicas of a data item will converge to the same value.

-    - Eventual consistency is typically faster and requires fewer resources compared to strong consistency.
+    - **Performance Comparison**: Eventual consistency is typically faster and requires fewer resources compared to strong consistency.

-    - By default, DynamoDB provides eventual consistency.
+    - **Default Behavior**: By default, DynamoDB provides eventual consistency.
 You don’t need to specify anything in your read request to get eventually consistent reads.

-    - Often sufficient for many applications where the absolute latest data isn’t required.
+    - **Use Cases**: Often sufficient for many applications where the absolute latest data isn’t required.
 For example, In a social media application, a slightly delayed view count on a post might be acceptable.

-    - Tends to provide lower latency and higher throughput compared to strong consistency.

 - #### DynamoDB Transactions